furrtek/MagicWandMods/README.md

 **Be careful about the flex cable** going to the buttons on the back of the PCB, gently lift the black part of the connector to release it.
 The motor should come loose out of the casing.

-## Adding the input
+## Analog-in mod
 Follow this schematic:

 ![Schematic](docs/schematic.png)

-Where JACK is the signal pin of a 3.5mm jack socket, and AIN the analog input pin on the STM8 (pin #2, "PD5/AIN5").
+"AIN" is the analog input pin on the STM8 (pin #2, "PD5/AIN5").
 R1 and R2 must be the same value and above 10k.

 I made the circuit with 1206 SMDs, but there's plenty of space for trough-hole components.